(1828 - 1862)

 Branch of Service: Infantry

-He was a member of the Euphemian Literary Society at Erskine Seminary, graduating in 1845.
+He was a member of the Euphemian Literary Society at Erskine Seminary (enrolled 1843), but "ran off" at age 18 to serve in Company E, Palmetto Regiment (Marshall's) in the Mexican War on 1 December 1846.
+He was Corporal by October 1847, and was appointed Sergeant Major of the Regiment on 1 December 1847.
+He mustered out 1 July 1848 at Mobile, AL and entered South Carolina College, where was a senior in 1851, but left before graduating.
+He then went West, where he was a teacher in the Indian Territory.
 He was commissioned 2nd Lieutenant in the 4th US Artillery in June 1856 and 1st Lt in December 1857.
 He resigned his US commission to go South 1 February 1861.
-He was Captain, CSA in command of the Battery at Ft.
+He was commissioned Captain, Company C, First South Carolina Artillery, was in command of the Battery at Ft.
 Johnson, Charleston Harbor, and ordered the first (probably signal round) shot on Ft Sumter at 4:30 am, 12 April 1861.

-He was appointed Major, 3rd South Carolina Battalion in December 1861, and Lt Colonel and commanding officer on 2 February 1862.
+He was appointed Major, 3rd South Carolina Battalion in December 1861, and Lieutenant Colonel and commanding officer on 2 February 1862.

 He was killed in action at Fox's Gap on South Mountain on 14 September.
 He was (probably) relieved in command by Major William G. W. Rice.